 All members of the medical school community will be guided by mutual concern for each other's dignity, integrity, needs, and feelings.
 This tenet demands sensitivity and responsibility.
-For further information consult the Brown University Code of Conduct, University Code of Student Conduct, and the Principles of the Learning Environment of The Warren Alpert Medical School of Brown University; see also AMS's anti-discrimination policy.
+For further information consult the Brown University Code of Conduct, University Code of Student Conduct, and the Learning Environment and Mistreatment Policy of The Warren Alpert Medical School of Brown University (Policy No. 03-05.01); see also AMS's anti-discrimination policy (Policy No. 03-04).